da-yauhenzadziarkouski/wai-tabs/README.md

 **Advanced usage**

-Since we might need to have more control over the look and behavior by using custom classes or change the HTML DOM dynamically, the code may look like the following:
+Since we might need to have more control over the look and behavior by using custom classes or change the HTML DOM dynamically, the code might look like this:

 ```js
 /**